ibm-cloud-docs/assistant/skill-add.md

 As you add information, the skill uses this unique data to build a machine learning model that can recognize these and similar user inputs.
 Each time you add or change the training data, the training process is triggered to ensure that the underlying model stays up-to-date as your customer needs and the topics they want to discuss change.

-For help creating a dialog skill, see [Creating a dialog skill](/docs/assistant?topic=assistant-skill-dialog-add).

 ## Search skill ![Plus or Premium plan only](images/plus.png)
 {: #skill-add-search-skill}